Protein Waffles

 Yes, you can skip the protein powder altogether.
 The protein content will be around 9 grams of protein per waffle.

-If you don’t preheat the waffle iron, you risk the batter taking too long to warm up, which results in gummy or rubbery waffles.
-Preheat the waffle maker while you make the batter.
+If you don’t preheat the waffle iron, the batter may take too long to warm up, resulting in sticking.
+I also suggest greasing the waffle maker very well.

 protein waffles recipe.